-What I think is as important as any study is that Kwak-Hefferan feels the difference in being outside even without all the facts and figures, and I bet that you do to.
-Anyone I start to talk to about the benefits of even so much as having a plant nearby start to realize how they already do things like look out their window as a way to clear their head.
+What I think is as important as any study is that Kwak-Hefferan feels the difference in being outside even without all the facts and figures, and I bet that you do too.
+Anyone I start to talk to about the benefits of even so much as having a plant nearby starts to realize how they already do things, like look out their window, as a way to clear their head.

 This post was originally published on NarrativeEcopsych.Wordpress.com